dannynelson/guitar-quest/README.md

 - still a delay in updating points when return to home page...

 Eventually Features
+- editing stripe card should not overwrite existing stripe user
+- some emphasis on learn as you go in the tutorial
+- some kind of user terms for signing up / taking lessons?
+- be able to unsubscribe
 - how to authenticate and test server side with request?
 - registering when piece already exists
 - beef up profile/account page